 complete tasks that are outstanding from time served as Chair; and

-act as PPC Meeting Secretary.
+act as PPDC Meeting Secretary.

-As set out in Bye-Law 4.2, one member of the PPC should be a Trustee.
-The PPC should agree their preferred nomination for the position and notify the Board.
+As set out in Bye-Law 4.2, one member of the PPDC should be a Trustee.
+The PPDC should agree their preferred nomination for the position and notify the Board.
 Subject to approval by the Board and election by members of the Society, the nominee will become a Trustee of the Society.

-Education Committee
+Outreach Committee

-There shall be a committee of the Council called the Education Committee (the “EC”)
+There shall be a committee of the Council called the Outreach Committee (the “OC”)

-The Council shall from time to time issue terms of reference, which shall govern the EC
+The Council shall from time to time issue terms of reference, which shall govern the OC

-The functions of the EC shall be set out in its terms of reference and is likely to include promoting guidance on professional practice and soil science in education
+The functions of the OC shall be set out in its terms of reference and is likely to include promoting guidance on professional practice and soil science in education

-The Education Committee Terms of Reference sets out the governance arrangements for this committee.
+The Outreach Committee Terms of Reference sets out the governance arrangements for this committee.

 Publications Committee